ncats/RouteWise/README.md

 You can also visualize synthesis routes by using the API as follows.

 When you open the front-end application, a room ID will be assigned to you.
-You can find this room ID in the URL after `?room_id=<room_id>`.
+You can find this room ID in the "Room ID" field displayed in the top-left header of the application or in the URL after `?room_id=<room_id>`.
 To send data to the backend, you now have two options depending on the format of your input:

 - For raw JSON input (e.g., from a Python dictionary or JSON file), use the `/upload_json_body/` endpoint.
 This expects a JSON payload in the request body, with the room_id and convert_from_askcos values passed as query parameters.